We can’t talk about landing pages without covering landing page video considerations, as its usage and viewing are becoming even more prominent.

 Video does so much more than quickly communicate the primary benefits of your product.
 It strengthens relationships, increases your brand’s reach and makes it simple for consumers to understand exactly what it is about your offer that’s so appealing.

-That is, of course, provided you’re using effective video marketing and proven strategies that work best with video.
+This is all, of course, provided you’re using effective video marketing and proven strategies that work best with video.

 And the benefits go on and on.